m-lamonaca/programming-notes/JavaScript/AJAX.md

 ### `XMLHttpRequest` Browser compatibility

-Old versions of IE don’t implement XMLHttpRequest.
+Old versions of IE don't implement XMLHttpRequest.
 You must use the ActiveXObject if XMLHttpRequest is not available

 ```js
 var request =window.XMLHttpRequest ? new XMLHttpRequest() : new ActiveXObject('Microsoft.XMLHTTP');